CSCfi/Kielipankki-utilities/docs/tool_publishing_tasklist.md

 # [ ] _*?LBR*_ Create an LBR record (for a RES corpus)
 # [ ] _*+CSC*_ Upload the package to the download service (or ask someone with the rights to do that)
 # [ ] _*+TEST*_ Have it tested again (access rights!)
-# [ ] _*+META*_ Update the META-SHARE record: (update and) add the location PID and add the Availability start date (under Distribution)
+# [ ] _*+META*_ Update the metadata record: (update and) add the location PID and add the Availability start date (under Distribution)
 # [ ] _*?PORTAL*_ If applicable, add the new resource version to the license page of the previous versions [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
-# [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
+# [ ] _*?META*_ Update the metadata record: add relations to previous or parallel versions/variants of the corpus
-# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the META-SHARE record also contains a link to the resource group page.
+# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the metadata record also contains a link to the resource group page.
 # [ ] _*+PORTAL*_ Link to the group page from the list of resource families (http://urn.fi/urn:nbn:fi:lb-2021052505)
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
-Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
+Make sure the metadata record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the metadata description).
 # [ ] _*+META*_ Add the new tool to the list of tools in the portal (NOTE: there are separate lists for English, Finnish and Swedish)
 # [ ] _*+PORTAL*_ Publish news about the new tool on the Portal
 # [ ] _*?CSC*_ Ask Martin (CSC) to add the data to Kielipankki directory {{/appl/data/kielipankki}} on Puhti if the source data is to be published there